ARE YOU RECEIVING JUNK FAXES ?

 WHEN IS A FACSIMILE AN “ADVERTISEMENT”?

-In order for a facsimile to be actionable under the TCPA (as amended by the JFPA), the facsimile must be an “unsolicited advertisement”.
+In order for a facsimile to be actionable under the JFPA, the facsimile must be an “unsolicited advertisement”.
 The FCC’s orders distinguish between “unsolicited advertisements” and “transactional” communications.

 “a receipt or invoice, the primary purpose of which is to confirm the purchase of certain items by the facsimile recipient …”;